traviszuleger/mysql-contexts/README.md

 customerCtx.getAll(where => where.equals("FirstName", "Frank").andEquals("LastName", "Harris"));
 ```

-The above example builds the following command (not formatted to actual command that is sent):
+The above example builds the following MySQL statement (not formatted to actual command that is sent):

 ```sql
 SELECT *